-- Many slips, trips and falls can be prevented simply by "good housekeeping". - Hazards such as floor holes, open-sided platforms and walkways can be guarded effectively with standard railings and toeboards. - Inspect ladders every time you use them.
-Be sure you know how to set them up properly and work with them safely. - Know how to use personal fall protection equipment if you need it when you're working up high. - Never work on a scaffold during stormy or windy weather, or remain on it if it's being moved or altered in any way. - Whatever you're doing, always pay attention to the "floor" beneath your feet... it's important. - Working more safely and avoiding slips, trips and falls begins when you stop taking walking and working surfaces for granted!
+- The very nature of construction work requires you to pay extra attention to the surfaces that you walk and work on. - Many slips, trips and falls can be prevented simply by good "housekeeping". - Hazards such as holes in the floor, open- sided platforms and walkways can be guarded effectively with standard railings and toeboards. - Inspect ladders every time you use them.
+Be sure you know how to set them up properly and use them safely. - Know how to use personal fall protection equipment if you need it when you're working up high.

+- Never work on a scaffold during stormy or windy weather, or remain on it if it's being moved or altered in any way. - Whatever you're doing on a construction site, you need to pay attention to the "floor" beneath your feet. - Working more safely and avoiding slips, trips and falls can begin when you stop taking walking and working surfaces for granted!